HuemulSolutions/enola/docs/building_chatbot_ollama.md

-## **Building an Ollama Chatbot with Enola-AI Tracking**
+## **Building an Ollama Chatbot**

 ### **Introduction**

-If you want to build a chatbot to integrate it with Enola-AI, you can follow this guide to build your own chatbot using Ollama, running Llama locally on your machine.
-Keep in mind if you already have a chatbot or AI model, you can use that instead.
+If you want to build a chatbot to integrate it with Enola-AI and use its tracking features, you can follow this guide to build your own chatbot using Ollama, running Llama locally on your machine.
+Keep in mind, if you already have a chatbot or AI model, you can use that instead.

 This guide will help you create a simple chatbot using Ollama, an open-source large language model (LLM), integrated with Enola-AI for advanced tracking and monitoring.
 The chatbot includes functionalities for:

 - Sending Online Chat Data